-When a new member joins your chamber of commerce, you fire off a quick message and move on to the next thing on your to-do list.
+When a new member joins your association, you fire off a quick message and move on to the next thing on your to-do list.
 Wrong!
-This is a valuable opportunity that only
+This is a valuable opportunity that only happens once.

-The first email to a new member is a valuable opportunity that only happens once. happens once.
+The first email to a new member is a valuable opportunity that only happens once.
 A welcome email is categorized as a 'triggered' email, which is generated based on a meaningful change or event in a customer's behavior or profile.